BiomedSciAI/DPM360/lightsaber/docs/user_guide.md

 model_params:
   model hyper-params to init the model
 name: OPTIONAL
-  name to identifyt the model
+  name to identify the model
 ```

-Some of the important funcstions provided by `SKModel`:
+Some of the important functions provided by `SKModel`:

 * `fit`
 * `calibrate`: to provide post fitting calibration from calibration dataset